Zerobeings/learn/README.md

 * Alchemy API does not currently support `getFloorPrice` on the goerli testnet api.
 * Alchemy API does not currently support `reingestContract` on the goerli testnet api.

-These limitations also prevent a total supply for a collection from beings retrived.
-If the collection exceeds 100, the collection items will be displayed as `+100` in the "Collection View" panel on the home page and enough pages will be calculated for a collectin of 10,000 NFTs.
+These limitations also prevent the total supply for a collection from being retrieved.
+If the collection exceeds 100, the collection items will be displayed as `+100` in the "Collection View" panel on the home page and enough pages will be calculated for a collection of 10,000 NFTs.

 ## goerli Test Collections
 > More test collections will be created to test various rendering scenarios.